 Cultural heritage landscapes are specific geographical areas of heritage value as defined by Section 6.0 of the Provincial Policy Statement.
-These areas comprise of landscapes which have been modified and remain today as remnants of past human activity.
+In many cases these areas comprise of landscapes which have been highly modified and remain today as remnants of past human activity.
 Cultural heritage landscapes also comprise entire communities and particular patterns of settlement as well as more vernacular spaces including agricultural activities alongside urban developments.
+For the purposes of this assessment, the cultural heritage landscape boundaries were defined as the Study Area and only the landscapes which lie within the Study Area were described and evaluated.